jonnytrav/webapi-challenge/README.md

 - [ ] Describe Middleware?

 Middleware is meant to intercept some "process" and do somethiong in the meantime like validate a user is logged in or depending on the condition, stop the entire process.
+Or do nothing.

 - [ ] Describe a Resource?